probinso/Curriculum/5DAY.md

 # More on Modules
-We firts identify a task, then we search for a package that provides that facility.
+We first identify a task, then we search for a package that provides that facility.
 In this instance, we are in needs of random names of people for our *Simplified Blackjack*.

 ### Installation Destinations
 * system install (`brew`, `yum`, and `apt-get`)
+* `conda` is the continuum analytics package and environment handler, preferred by many scientists
 * `pip` can either install to your `system` or `user` instances of python
 * `virtualenv` mimics your python libraries in a directory localized instance
-* `conda` is the continuum analytics packackage and environment handler, prefered by many scientists

 ### Virtual Environments and `requirements.txt`
-Virtual Environments help to solve reproducability problems
+Virtual Environments help to solve reproducablity problems

 ```
 $ virtualenv venv